-Code example 41: Adding a new line in a list of structs
+Code example 42: Adding a new line in a list of structs

-D.8.4.4 Fading-in and -out of Custom Field Groups
+D.8.4.4 Fading-in and -out of Ticket Field Groups

-A Custom Field Group (CF group) can be faded-in (made visible) and faded-out (made invisible) using a workflowApi method.
-This works for CF groups which are displayed in the main ticket data section as well as for CF groups which are displayed in the tabbed section.
+A ticket field group can be faded-in (made visible) and faded-out (made invisible) using a workflowApi method.
+This works for ticket field groups which are displayed in the main ticket data section as well as for ticket field groups which are displayed in the tabbed (Details) section.

-A typical use case is a CF group which is invisible at first (CF group annotation group-visibility = false) and is faded-in when the engineer needs to work with the data in the process.
-For example, a CF group which contains reasons for the dismissal of a request is only displayed (faded-in) when the engineer has used the workflow activity Dismiss ticket ....
+A typical use case is a ticket field group which is invisible at first (ticket field group annotation group-visibility = false) and is faded-in when the engineer needs to work with the data in the process.
+For example, a ticket field group which contains reasons for the dismissal of a request is only displayed (faded-in) when the engineer has used the workflow activity Dismiss ticket ....
 This prevents an information overload of the ticket.